Are blood tests required?

 The date the license is issued counts as the first day of the waiting period.
 You would then need to wait two additional full days, but can then be married on the following day.
 For example, if a marriage license is obtained on Friday, the couple can marry on Monday.

 Both parties must be present when applying for a marriage license.
-By law, couples must read a handbook supplied by the Clerk and sign a statement acknowledging that you both have read the handbook before applying for the license.
-You both can do this the same day as applying for the license, or the handbook can be …
+By law, couples must read a Family Law Marriage Handbook (PDF) supplied by the Clerk and sign a statement acknowledging that they have both read the document before applying for the license.
+You can both do this on the same day as applying for the …

 Any two people 18 years of age or older.
 A person age 17 with parental or guardian consent, provided the other party is no more than two years older.